 Some neighborhoods like Eixample and Sant Marti have many metro and bus lines going through them whereas other neighborhoods like Sarria and Horta have less access to public transportation.

 Check out our detailed blog about the public transportation system in Barcelona: Complete Guide to Barcelona’s Bus and Metro System

 How to find a flat

 Without exaggeration, there are thousands of real estate agencies operating in Barcelona.
 If you just do a quick Google search, you will be amazed at how many different websites pop up, some looking credible and some looking pretty sketchy.

 With high demand and low supply, competition is very strong and finding a reputable source of knowledge is very difficult.
-In general, there are four ways for finding a flat in Barcelona, each with its own pros and cons:
+In general, there are three ways for finding a flat in Barcelona, each with its own pros and cons: